playfulprogramming/playfulprogramming/content/LayZee/posts/presentational-components-with-angular-3961/index.md

 ![](./4dlcg43of3bpn8b8e7xy.png)

-<figcaption>Figure 4.
-The remove hero control flow with a presentational component.</figcaption>
+> Figure 4.
+The remove hero control flow with a presentational component.

 Our delete hero control flow now looks like Figure 4.